 7. Bootstrapping isn’t a magical choice.
 No one would fund them.
 We hit this point above, but Ben wasn’t dogmatic about bootstrapping.
 They just had no choice.
 A bit more here.

 9. They begged their happy agency customers to buy software.
-They were mad about the change, but it worked.
+The customers were mad about the change, but it worked, because their customers stayed with them during the tilt.
 This was an interesting point.
 Their agency customers didn’t really want to buy email software from them.
 They wanted the design agency to keep doing what they had been doing.
 But because trust had been built up for years, they still bought the new product from the team.

 Really enjoyed today, Jason!
 Thanks again for having me. https://t.co/uc3UfCUR76